tamunoWoks/Business_Intelligence_with_PowerBI/Part1c.md

 *Per-user* licensing is intended for those with big data aspirations who also need massive storage scale but who have no global distribution requirements.

 *Capacity* is useful for an enterprise that intends to have many users.
 Keep in mind one catch with capacity licensing: You also need to procure Pro licenses because what you’re paying for is the storage and security.

+**Power BI Mobile:**
+Intended to be a complementary product to manage reports, dashboards, and KPIs on the go, Power BI Mobile has limited, if any, authoring capabilities.
+Your ability to collaborate on Mobile varies depending on your license authorization.